 Why should dry food be kept in airtight containers?

 There are two main reasons to store dry foods in airtight containers: unwanted pests and freshness.
-Transferring uncooked pasta, flour, sugar, cereal, and more to an airtight container extends the life of those products.
+Transferring uncooked pasta, flour, sugar, cereal, and other dry goods to an airtight container extends the life of those products.
 A good seal also aids in impeding bacterial or mold growth.
-You can expect fresh, non-musty, dry goods when you take measures to protect against air damage.
+You can expect fresh, non-musty dry goods when you take measures to protect against air damage.

 Pantry moths, flour mites, grain weevils, and ants can also pose a problem if you do not store products in an airtight container.
 Most of these pests can get in through cracks in paper sacks or even burrow through mesh, paper, and cardboard containers.
 A hard material, like plastic or glass, keeps them away from dry goods.

 Is glass or plastic better for dry food storage?

 The answer to this question depends on your intended use.
 If you have a large number of pantry items to organize, plastic is more modular and less expensive.
 You can purchase slimline, stackable containers made of heavy-duty plastic, which is lighter than glass options.

-But, if you are looking to make an environmentally conscious decision, glass or ceramic are your best bet.
-They last an indefinite amount of time and can be recycled if broken or marred.
+If you are looking to make an environmentally conscious decision, glass or ceramic are your best bet.
+These materials last an indefinite amount of time and can be recycled if broken or marred.
 Unfortunately, the same cannot be said for all plastics.
-Glass is also non-porous and does not absorb food smells, but is heavier and takes up more real estate on counters or in pantries; it is also susceptible to cracks and breakage.
+Glass is also nonporous and does not absorb food smells, but it is heavier and takes up more real estate on counters or in pantries; it is also susceptible to cracks and breakage.

 For those looking to save space or invest in something a little more budget-friendly, look for a safe, recyclable plastic option.
 If you want something sustainable that adds style to your kitchen while storing goods, consider glass or ceramic.